squeek502/ryanliptak.com/posts/fuzzing-as-test-case-generator.md

 - **Input:** `local hello = "world"` &rarr; **Output:** `local <name> = <string> <eof>`
 - **Input:** `local hello = "world` &rarr; **Output:** `local <name> =` `[string "fuzz"]:1: unfinished string near '"world'`

-With these pairs of input/output files, I can simply make my lexer implementation generate similar output, and then compare that with Lua's for each input file.
+With these pairs of input/output files, I can simply make my lexer implementation [generate similar output](https://github.com/squeek502/zua/blob/4f6c1f5c3c54d71dd08bf19573f51054f672b566/src/lex.zig#L143-L191), and then [compare that with Lua's for each input file](https://github.com/squeek502/zua/blob/4f6c1f5c3c54d71dd08bf19573f51054f672b566/test/fuzz_lex.zig#L74).
 Any discrepancies (different tokens, different errors, errors at different locations, etc) is then an opportunity to figure out what's happening, write a minimal reproduction test case, and fix it.
 Once all of the discrepancies are ironed out, we can be reasonably sure that our implementation is compatible with the reference implementation.

-See [squeek502/fuzzing-lua](https://github.com/squeek502/fuzzing-lua) for the full lexer fuzzing implementation.
+See [squeek502/fuzzing-lua](https://github.com/squeek502/fuzzing-lua) for the full Lua lexer fuzzing implementation.

 ## The not-so-surprising results